When you first get Medicare

 Special circumstances (Special Enrollment Periods)

+Once your Initial Enrollment Period ends, you may have the chance to sign up for Medicare during a Special Enrollment Period.
 If you're covered under a group health plan based on current employment, you have a Special Enrollment Period to sign up for Part A and/or Part B any time as long as you or your spouse (or family member if you're disabled) is working, and you're covered by a group health plan through the employer or union based on that work.

 You also have an 8-month Special Enrollment Period to sign up for Part A and/or Part B that starts the month after the employment ends or the group health plan insurance based on current employment ends, whichever happens first.